Merton, London (parish): 19th century

 Nelson had spent almost four years here when not at sea, before his death at the Battle of Trafalgar in October 1805.
 In recognition of Nelson's success and sacrifice at Trafalgar his eldest surviving brother William was made Earl Nelson and Viscount Merton in November 1805, but the latter never lived at Merton.
 Although Emma and Horatia were not provided for in the way that Nelson intended and indicated in a codicil to his will, Emma inherited Merton Place, but the small annuity that came with it was not enough to maintain the property, Nelson's relatives continued to come and stay, and Emma had to pay for fittings and furnishings which kept arriving.
 Soon Emma was in debt and, after passing in at auction, eventually the estate was sold in 1809, to Asher Goldsmid (brother of Emma's friend Abraham).

 The house was demolished in 1821 and the estate lands were sold off in parcels over the following years.
 The part of the Merton Place estate immediately south of the High Street was developed as small-scale housing and became known as Nelson's Fields.
 North of the High Street the land remained undeveloped until the end of the century.
-The site's history is reflected in the local streenames: Nelson Road, Trafalgar Road, Victory Road, Hardy Road and Hamilton Road.
+The site's history is reflected in the local streetnames: Nelson Road, Trafalgar Road, Victory Road, Hardy Road and Hamilton Road.

 Competition from the newer, steam-powered railways caused the closure of the Surrey Iron Railway in 1846.
 Part of the route was later reused by the Wimbledon and Croydon Railway when it opened in 1855 through Merton, Morden and Mitcham.